Life of a request

 There are various urls.py files throughout the server codebase, which are covered in more detail in the directory structure doc.

-There are HTML-serving, REST API, legacy, and webhook url patterns.
+There are HTML-serving, REST API, and webhook url patterns.
 We will look at how each of these types of requests are handled, and focus on how the REST API handles our user creation example.

 Views serving HTML are internationalized by server path